dfuse-io/docs/content/eosio/public-apis/reference/websocket/req-get-action-traces.md

 You can use the following links to complete your code conversion to GraphQL:

-- If using the JavaScript client library, checkout the [JavaScript Quickstart Stream your first results]({{< ref "/eosio/public-apis/getting-started/javascript-quickstart#stream-your-first-results" >}}) section.
+- If using the JavaScript client library, checkout the [Quick Start: JavaScript - Stream your first results]({{< ref "/eosio/public-apis/getting-started/quickstart-javascript#stream-your-first-results" >}}) section.
-- For other languages, refers to [Other Languages Quickstart]({{< ref "/eosio/public-apis/getting-started/other-languages" >}}) to learn how to make a GraphQL stream using your language of choice.
+- For other languages, refers to [Quick Start: Other Languages]({{< ref "/eosio/public-apis/getting-started/quickstart-other-languages" >}}) to learn how to make a GraphQL stream using your language of choice.